tools4j/elara/README.md

 The event store is pluggable; a default implementation is available for [chronicle queue](https://github.com/OpenHFT/Chronicle-Queue).

-Elara makes uses [direct buffers]() as defined by the [agrona](https://github.com/real-logic/agrona) library.
+Elara uses [direct buffers](https://www.javadoc.io/static/org.agrona/agrona/1.7.1/index.html?org/agrona/DirectBuffer.html) as defined by the [agrona](https://github.com/real-logic/agrona) library.
 For this reason elara applications are perfectly suited to integrate with [SBE](https://github.com/real-logic/simple-binary-encoding) and [aeron](https://github.com/real-logic/aeron) UDP/IPC messaging.

 The elara library is used productively in applications in the financial industry.
 However elara is also under active development and some new plugins and features may be considered experimental especially if they are not released yet.